Medical Marijuana in Illinois

 Minor Qualifying Patient Application - Medical Marijuana Conditions for Illinois

 Families may choose a one-year, two-year card, or three-year Medical Cannabis Registry Card for a minor with a debilitating condition.
 One caregiver is included at no charge in the application for a minor.
 A second caregiver may be added by completing a caregiver application and submitting a $75.00 fee.
-Please see the fees page for more information on the cost of applying for a card.

 Minor qualifying patients do not need to submit a photo.